GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-distribution/index.md

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/zpV6tBHuf3HLBpRjGsNA.png", alt="Screenshot showing
 the domain publishing option in the developer console", width="643", height="200", class="screenshot" %}

-See [Enterprise publishing options][domain-publishing-overview] for an overview of this and other enterprise extension topics, along with links to other enterprise extension documentation.
+See [Enterprise publishing options][2] for an overview of this and other enterprise extension topics, along with links to other enterprise extension documentation.

 ## Setting the geographic distribution {: #setting-the-geographic-distribution }